China Has Big Plans for Its Nuclear Energy Industry. But Will They Pan Out?

 The Chinese nuclear industry is also encountering domestic headwinds.
 Market-based economic reforms, a reconfigured electrical grid providing more room for alternative energy, a slowing economy, and growing public concerns about nuclear safety since the 2011 Fukushima accident in nearby Japan threaten to slow China’s nuclear power expansion.
 While construction of more than a dozen reactors continues, ground has not been broken for a new nuclear site since 2016, and new construction remains limited to China’s coastal areas.

 It’s hard and hazardous to predict what’s in store for China and its nuclear ambitions.
 As in other industrial areas, the Chinese nuclear sector can count on strong government support and vast economic and human resources.
 Yet the sizeable Chinese nuclear industry faces unprecedented challenges at home even as it seeks to venture into politically tricky overseas sales.
 China’s efforts to produce higher quality and more advanced reactors with fewer subsidies will test the ability of its nuclear enterprises domestically and abroad at a time when the entire future of nuclear power, and of Beijing’s relations with leading energy consumers, are more and more uncertain.

-Miles Pomper is a senior fellow at the James Martin Center for Nonproliferation Studies at the Middlebury Institute of International Studies.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on the U.S.-China Rivalry in the Trump Era. ]
+Miles Pomper is a senior fellow at the James Martin Center for Nonproliferation Studies at the Middlebury Institute of International Studies.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]

 What are your thoughts on China's nuclear energy industry?
 We would like to hear them.
 Comment below.